It's time to start making a plan for your education

 If your family has experienced a change of circumstances such as loss of employment, excessive medical bills, or death of a parent, you may complete a Special Circumstance Appeal to request a reevaluation of your financial aid eligibility.
 The form allows you to describe the financial changes in detail and the impact it has on your ability to meet your educational expenses.
 Any award adjustment will be contingent upon your eligibility and the availability of funds.
 Please review the form for more information.

 Generally, students who answer "yes" to at least one of the dependency questions (46–58) on the FAFSA are not required to provide parent information.
 If you are unable to answer "yes" to these options and you have a documented circumstance that prevents you from providing parent information, please review the Dependency Appeal form and contact the Financial Aid Office for more information.

 7. Secure additional financing

 Loyola's financial aid awards may not cover the entire cost of attendance.
-It's your responsibility to secure additional financing for expenses that are not covered by scholarships, grants, federal student loans, etc.
+It's your responsibility to secure additional financing for expenses that are not covered by scholarships, grants, or federal student loans.

 The Bottom Line is an estimate.
 Once generated, please view your eBill or Account Summary by Term for actual figures.